-The influx of randomised loot boxes into games like Shadow of War and Star Wars Battlefront II has kicked off a discussion about their inclusion in games.
+The influx of randomised loot boxes has kicked off a permanent discussion about their inclusion in games.
 Discussions of multiplayer imbalance and blocked off game content ignore an important truth: loot boxes are an ethical problem.
 They exist largely to exploit players and create addicts.

 Loot boxes in video games are digital goods that allow players the chance to obtain special items.
 It’s a bit like opening a mystery box.
 You might get something really cool or you might get a ton of garbage.
 They made inroads in gaming in Japan, where games with random loot mechanics earned the label “gacha”, referring to “gachapon” toy vending machines.
 Gacha became a cornerstone of mobile game design and now seems to be popular everywhere.